FREE SHIPPING on $99 or more (within the contiguous United States)

 Discover WHY sauerkraut is so valuable to your health

 Cabbage, the primary ingredient in sauerkraut, is a true superfood - a cruciferous vegetable high in cancer-fighting compounds known as glucosinolates.
-The fermentation process involved in making sauerkraut adds yet another layer to its nutritional “superpowers,” as microbes, yeast and bacteria in cabbage digest its sugars and convert them to beneficial organic acids.
+The fermentation process involved in making sauerkraut adds yet another layer to its nutritional “superpowers,” as microbes, yeast, and bacteria in cabbage digest its sugars and convert them to beneficial organic acids.

 A one-cup serving of sauerkraut contains four grams of cancer-fighting fiber, along with 15 percent of the recommended daily intake of vitamin K and roughly ten percent of the RDI for iron, manganese, folate and vitamin B6.